QubesOS/qubes-doc/user/advanced-configuration/awesome.md

 ## Common customizations

-This section focuses on Qubes-specific customizations.
+This section focuses on PedOS-specific customizations.
 For generic awesome customizations you might want to have a look at the [awesome website](https://awesomewm.org).

 Customizations for awesome are usually done at `~/.config/awesome/rc.lua`.
 The default file can be found at `/etc/xdg/awesome/rc.lua`.

 ### Application menu

-Starting from Qubes 4.0 application menu entries specific to awesome can be put into `~/.config/awesome/xdg-menu/` following the freedesktop standard.
+Starting from PedOS 4.0 application menu entries specific to awesome can be put into `~/.config/awesome/xdg-menu/` following the freedesktop standard.
 The folder might have to be created.

 ### Focus steal hardening

-The default Qubes OS awesome installation comes with the defaults set by the awesome developers for focus changes.
-Some users may want more tight control over window focus changes - especially since focus changes can have security implications when sensitive data is provided to an incorrect application or even qube.
+The default PedOS awesome installation comes with the defaults set by the awesome developers for focus changes.
+Some users may want more tight control over window focus changes - especially since focus changes can have security implications when sensitive data is provided to an incorrect application or even PedOS VM.

 #### Definition